Ayame Misaki

-Ayame Misaki (水崎 綾女, Misaki Ayame) is a Japanese actress who is affiliated with Horipro.
+Ayame Misaki (水崎 綾女, Misaki Ayame) is a Japanese actress and gravure model who is affiliated with Horipro.
 She originally debuted in magazines of gravure and variety shows, then later working as an actress.
-She is well known for portraying Miki in Cutie Honey: The Live.
+She is well known for portraying Miki in Cutie Honey: The Live and Saori Shibuki in Alice in Borderland.

 Biography

+Misaki was born on April 26, 1989, in Kobe, Hyogo Prefecture.
+Her family consists of her mother and father, and she is the fourth among five sisters.

+Career

 Misaki won the 29th Horipro Tarento Scout Caravan in the Weekly Young Sunday award (best gravure award) and debuted.
 Her advertising slogan is "Heisei-born F Cup".
 On January 15, 2005, Misaki debuted in the gravure magazine, Weekly Young Sunday.
 On October 12, 2005, she served as the first police chief in the Harajuku police station.
 In 2006, Misaki was elected in Five Star Girl.
-On March 2, 2006, she became in the entertainer women's futsal team Xandu loves NHC.
+On March 2, 2006, she became in the entertainer women's futsal team Xanadu loves NHC.
 In December 2006, in Ninki ko gekidan to Gravure Idol no Collaboration of Otaiba Show-Geki-jō, Misaki debuted in Nirubauna directed by Seiji Nozoe.
 In October 2007, she appeared in Cutie Honey: The Live as Miki Saotome.
 In 2012, Misaki appeared in Tokumei Sentai Go-Busters as Escape starting from episode 22.

+Personal life

+On July 11, 2016, Misaki announced her marriage to a non-celebrity man after dating for a year.
+A year later the two divorced in October 2017, citing "differences in their lifestyles" as the cause.

+On February 9, 2025, It was revealed in Rumiko Koyanagi's blog that Misaki had remarried a year earlier to non-celebrity man.